Design an Effective Weekly Task Tracker Template in Notion for Efficiently Managing Tasks, Deadlines, and Responsibilities

 Step 1: Create a New Notion Page

-To get started, open Notion and create a new page by clicking on the "+" sign or selecting "New Page" from the sidebar.
+To begin, open Notion and create a new page by clicking the "+" icon in the sidebar or selecting "New Page" from the menu.
+This will serve as your workspace for building and customizing your tracker.

 Step 3: Add Properties and Columns